MathyV/svn-migration/README.md

 performing SVN 2 GIT migrations for customers.
 It is a very simple wrapper around other tools so no real innovation to be found here, just automation.

+# BIG FAT DISCLAIMER

+Do not expect this script to automagically convert a SVN repository for you.
+Performing a conversion, especially on SVN repositories with complex histories, can be quite a lengthy process, usually involving a lot of trial-and-error and sometimes even fixing stuff in svn-all-fast-export.

+Feel free to contact me if you need support in converting your own SVN repositories.
+I offer commercial support to companies.
+For open source projects I am willing to help out freely provided I have the time for it.

+# License

+No license, do whatever you want with it.

 ## Dependencies

 * A Linux system